 Pennsylvania has more rural roads than any other state in the country.
 Especially during springtime, more farmers are driving large equipment on rural roads which, in turn, increases farm machinery accidents.
 The Rural Roads Safety program was created in 2000 by the Pennsylvania Farm Bureau.
-Rural Roads Safety Week, a joint campaign between the Pennsylvania Farm Bureau, State Police and the state departments of Agriculture and Transportation, is designed to educate the general public and farmers about safety concerns on rural roads, particularly in relation to slow moving vehicles.
+Rural Roads Safety Week, a joint campaign between the Pennsylvania Farm Bureau, State Police, and the state departments of Agriculture and Transportation, is designed to educate the general public and farmers about safety concerns on rural roads, particularly in relation to slow-moving vehicles.
 Additionally, it alerts motorists across Pennsylvania to drive cautiously on rural roads and to slow down when approaching large farm equipment on back roads.
 The goal of the campaign is to reduce the number of accidents on rural roads and to save lives.

-Hosting a County Farm Bureau Rural Roads Safety Event
+Hosting a County Farm Bureau RRS Event

 County Farm Bureaus typically hold local events of interest and invite the news media to cover these events.